codeborne/klite/jdbc/TEX.md

 `db is DataSource`

-Caller is responsible for starting/closing, e.g. klite request handler or JobRunner
+Caller is responsible for starting/closing transactions, e.g. klite request handler or JobRunner